Chamara Kapugedera: Comeback

-Many critics argued that, he probably the best option for the place of legendary Mahela Jayawardene in ODI team, but due to many talented young cricketers, he was unable to enter to the squad, only named to the 15-named squad in Pakistan series 2015.
+Many critics argued that, he probably the best option for the place of legendary Mahela Jayawardene in ODI team, but due to many talented young cricketers, he was unable to enter the squad, only named to the 15-named squad in Pakistan series 2015.
 However, after about 3 years of scarcity in international cricket, Kapugedera was called up for the T20I series against Pakistan in July 2015.
 He made his comeback with a strong note by scoring unbeaten 31 runs in the first match, eventually Sri Lanka lost the match.
 He scored his highest T20I score of 48* in the second match in this series.
 The innings was impressed by the commentators, but finally Sri Lanka lost the match and also the series.

 After 3 years of ODI rest, Kapugedera was included to the ODI squad for New Zealand in 2015–16 season as a middle order batsman.
 He was only able to score 8 runs in the first ODI where Sri Lanka were all out for 188 runs and lost the match by 7 wickets.
 Kapugedera played only one ODI against Pakistan in 2017–18 season in the UAE.
 In the match he scored only 18 runs from 30 balls.
 During the fielding, Kapugedra struck the ball under the right eye after a throw from the keeper Dickwella, caused heavy swelling.
 After the incidence, he was removed from the next match and then from the series as well.